This article was automatically translated from the original Turkish version.

 The group over 50 averaged 87 seconds.

-For the younger group, their internal clock clearly ran slower.
+For the younger group, their internal sense of time clearly flowed more slowly.

-The article also noted that this phenomenon was not coincidental but directly linked to dopamine levels in the brain.
+The article also noted that this phenomenon is not coincidental but directly linked to dopamine levels in the brain.

-It is released in greater amounts during activities that support survival instincts, such as eating, competing, and creating.
+It is secreted in greater amounts during activities that support survival instincts—eating and drinking, competing, creating, and so on.

 Thus, time perception expands.

-Conversely, in states that suppress dopamine release—such as sadness, anxiety, or depression—time perception contracts, the article continued.
+Conversely, in states such as sadness, anxiety, or depression, which suppress dopamine release, time perception narrows, the article continued.

 Another study suggested that the human brain optimizes memory by not storing repetitive events.